osbeorn/less-linter/README.md

 Options:
   -h, --help: Output usage information.
-  -r, --raw <string>: Pass in a raw string of LESS.
+  -r, --raw <string>: Pass in a raw string of LESS (use with caution - better to read from a file).
   -a, -all: When used, all checks will be performed using their default values.
 To use a different value use the appropriate switch followed by the value.
   -D, --selector-depth <integer>: Show warning where selector depth is over the specified limit, default is 4.
   -s, --decl-spaces-multi <integer> Check and specify how many spaces should there be preceeding every property declaration, default is 4 (4 on 1st level, 8 on 2nd level, etc.).